 © Danielle Brigida / WWF

-Nile crocodiles are well-fed by life in the Mara, particularly during migrations.
-They feed by grabbing and holding onto their prey, so their strong jaws and sharp teeth help them grab a meal.
-Nile crocodiles have a bite force that’s measured to be around 5,000 pounds per square inch (PSI)– while a human’s bite is only about 162 PSI.
+Nile crocodiles are well-fed by life in the Mara, particularly during the migration.
+They feed by grabbing and holding onto their prey with their strong jaws and sharp teeth.
+Nile crocodiles have a bite force that’s measured to be around 5,000 pounds per square inch (PSI).
+Compare that to a human’s bite, which is only about 162 PSI!

 Giraffe